Lifeline Express: Facilities

 The Lifeline Express train is formed of specially designed air-conditioned coaches.
 In 2007 Indian Railways provided five new coaches for the service.
 The first coach is a power car which also has a staff compartment and pantry area.
 The staff compartment is situated at the rear with a 12-berth staff-quarter, kitchen unit, water purifier, a gas stove and electric oven and refrigerator.
 The second coach consists of the medical store, as well as two autoclave units.
 It also houses a drawing room.
 The train has a main operating theatre with three operating tables and a second self-contained operating theatre with two tables.
 In the main theatre, each table has its own set of anesthetic equipment, shadow lights, Boyles apparatus with Halothane vapourisers and imported Carl Zeiss microscope, multi-purpose monitor, defibrillator, diathermy cautery machine, anesthesia ventilator.
 The theatres are equipped with a closed-circuit television camera which is used in providing training to local doctors in live surgical procedures.
 An attached six bed recovery room is situated beside the main theatre.

-Additionally, the train has an ophthalmologic testing room, a dental unit, a pharmacy, an X-ray unit and an auditorium with a large LCD display unit.
+Additionally, the train has an ophthalmologic testing room, a dental unit, a pharmacy, an X-ray unit and an auditorium with a large LCD unit.
 The train also has a public address system and closed-circuit TV.